 Fail In Progress: Death Defying Love

 So today, I present to you, a big Ol' Failure.
 The following story is incomplete.
-It is all that I managed to get done on this project.
-Other projects were more successful, but right here and now I have to admit that I failed.
+It is all that I

 On Friday, August 23rd, 1912 in Phoenix Hill Kentucky, organ music piped through the wind above a crowd from the local town.
 Every soul in Jefferson County slinked through the yellowed grass field toward the red and white striped tent.
 Bodies pressed together in a mass at the entrance, queuing to get inside and experience wonders they might never

 A young woman in a blue dress followed the crowd of strangers.
 She was more eager than most to glimpse the wonders inside the tent.
 In part because there was a young acrobat that had kept his promise to return to her when next the company came through.
 They had written letters for two years now.
-This would be the last summer
+This would be the last summer that she waited for him to return.
+Next year she would be old enough to go with him.
+She had been practicing the dance routine that he taught her.
+She had even worked on her music to accompany the dance since she could not dance right now.

 She also knew that she would